dashpay/docs/docs/user/wallets/dashcore/installation-windows.rst

 This guide describes how to download, install and encrypt the Dash Core wallet for Windows.
-The guide is written for Windows 10, but the steps should be similar for Windows XP, Vista, 7 and 8.
+The guide is written for Windows 10, but the steps should be similar for other versions of Windows.

 Downloading the Dash Core wallet
 --------------------------------